 - WHITE CHOCOLATE CHIPS.
 We recently found (and like!) these dairy-free white chocolate chips.
 (This is another dairy-free brand)

 - OTHER FLAVORED BAKING CHIPS – Depending on your dietary needs, you could go for Caramel, Butterscotch, Mint, Peanut Butter, Cherry, etc. Whatever sounds good!

 WRAP THEM!
 For gifting, I usually wrap my hot chocolate spoons in these clear treat bags.
 They’re the perfect size and can hold one or a handful at once.
-They look adorable with a little ribbon on top, or when you…
+They look adorable with a little ribbon or bow on top, or when you…

 ADD A LITTLE GIFT TAG.
 A little gift tag with instructions is the perfect way to top off these hot chocolate spoons!
 You can absolutely make your own if you’re feeling crafty, but I’ve got you covered if you’re feeling the holiday rush:

 FAQ + Tips And Tricks For The Best Hot Chocolate Spoons: